 Here are some ways to do this:

 Stress makes it hard for your dog to manage the oxidative stress in his body.
 Recognize what stresses him out and try to remove those things from his environment as much as possible.

-Just remember, your dog is really resilient and for most dogs a loss of sight really isn’t a big deal (they’ll use their hearing and sense of smell to make up for it).
+Just remember, your dog is really resilient and for most dogs a loss of sight really isn’t a big deal.
+They’ll use their hearing and sense of smell to make up for it.
 Your dog’s eyes are amazing organs.
 Treat them well and you can protect them from damage in the future.